Theo-Farnole/notion-vault/README.md

 To host the authentication credentials, we use a server, hosted on render.com.
 We use the free tier, so after **15 minutes of inactivity, the server shuts down**.
 Then, at the next request, the server will have to build and start.
 This takes about 45 to 60 seconds.

+### In which format is the export ?

+The backup are the requests' data from the API, saved in .json.
+It is not using Markdown, HTML or csv.
+If you want to add this feature, an [issue](https://github.com/Theo-Farnole/notion-vault/issues/1) is open.

+### Can I import my backup in Notion ?

+Not for the moment.

 ## Contributing
 Notion Vault is an open-source project and we welcome contributions from anyone.
 To contribute, please fork the repository and submit a pull request with your changes.